 Should conjunctivitis be of microbial origin, or connected to irritative factors of chemical-physical nature, such as smoke, environmental pollutants, cleansing agents, etc., nature can once more be of great help, associating the traditionally used plant extracts with anti-inflammatory and decongestant properties to the extraordinary, broadspectrum antimicrobial properties of Grapefruit Seed Extract (GSE), thereby ensuring effective action against any type of conjunctivitis.

-GSE and conjunctivitis: efficacy of Grapefruit Seed Extract as a broad spectrum antimicrobial has been proven by Laboratories and Institutes worldwide.
+Efficacy of Grapefruit Seed Extract as a broad spectrum antimicrobial has been proven by Laboratories and Institutes worldwide.
 In fact, Grapefruit Seed Extract is active against over 800 bacterial strains (both Gram+ and Gram-), as well as viruses and over 100 strains of yeasts and moulds.
 Numerous testimonies confirm its validity and in terms of both efficacy and speed of action it remains unrivalled in nature.
 In this specific case, as for microorganisms most frequently responsible for attacking the conjunctiva, countless publications prove that GSE is active against bacterial species such as Staphylococcus aureus, Streptococcus pneumoniae and Haemophylus influenzae, which are the most common and frequent causes of bacterial conjunctivitis, as well as against Chlamydia trachomatis, causing neonatal conjunctivitis.

 Results obtained on the efficacy of GSE against viral strains are also very encouraging: in particular, GSE is capable of inactivating Herpes simplex 1 virus after exposure of 10 minutes at a dilution of 1:256, as proven by studies conducted by Dr Shannon at the Department of Microbiology and Virology at the Southern Research Institute.